ericsizemore/librariesio/docs/index.md

 This project was born from the desire to expand my knowledge of API's and GuzzleHttp.
 My implementation is far from perfect, so I am open to any and all feedback that one may wish to provide.

 * The Libraries.io API has the ability for pagination, however it is not yet fully implemented in this library.
-* The `subscriptions` endpoint (adding, updating, or deleting subscriptions) is not yet implemented.

 ## Installation